Elliptic Curve Point Addition

 Our exception for vertical lines actually causes inverse and identity elements to fall into place beautifully.

 The inverse of an elliptic curve point is the negative of the y value of the pair.
-That is, the inverse of (x, y) is (x, -y) and vice versa.
+That is, the inverse of $(x, y)$ is $(x, -y)$ and vice versa.
 Drawing a line through such points creates a perfectly vertical line.

 The identity element is the “point at infinity” we alluded to earlier is simply the point “way up there” when we draw a vertical line.